 - 1. Display the image (with the projector). - 2.
 Press the Menu button on the control panel or remote control to display the Main menu. - 3.
 Press the down arrow (control panel) or press down on the Enter button (remote control) to move to the User's Logo option. - 4.
 Press Enter (control panel or remote control) to display the User's Logo Setting window with the message "Do you use the present image as a user logo?" - 5.
-Select Yes and press Enter.
+Select Yes and then press Enter (control panel or remote control).
 A selection box displays over the image. - 6.
 Use the arrow buttons on the control panel or the Enter button on the remote control to select the area of the image you want to use as the logo.
-Once you have selected the entire area, press Enter. - 7.
-When the message "Do you use this image?" appears on the screen, select YeS and press Enter.
-If you want to change the area selected, select No and repeat step 6.
+Once you have selected the entire area, press Enter (control panel or remote control). - 7.
+When the message "Do you use this image?" appears on the screen, select Yes and press Enter (control panel or remote control).
+If you want to change the area selected, select No and repeat step 6. - 8.
+Use the arrow buttons on the control panel or the Enter button on the remote control to select a zoom rate, and then press Enter (control panel or remote control).